 The world of bartending is vast and various, so for the average person, the world of spirits can be truly mystifying.
 In fact, ordering a drink off of a craft cocktail menu can often feel more like an AP chemistry oral exam you didn't study for.
 This is especially true when it comes to understanding the difference between liquor and liqueur, and from there, knowing the specific types of liqueurs.

 Liqueurs, on the other hand, are types of liquors with added sugar flavored from other ingredients.
 The sugar is usually derived from flowers, fruits, herbs, coffee beans, nuts, and more.
-They typically range from 15% to 55% ABV and are used in a variety of cocktails to enhance and balance out their flavor profiles.
+They typically range from 15 percent to 55 percent ABV and are used in a variety of cocktails to enhance and balance out their flavor profiles.

-Keep reading to learn about the most common types of liqueurs to keep in stock at home and what to make with them.
-We promise they're not as fancy as they sound (though they taste like they are).
+For your home bar, keep reading to learn about the most common types of liqueurs to keep in stock at home and what to make with them.
+We promise they're not as fancy as they sound (though they taste like they are.)

-The Basic Profile: Vermouth refers to a broad range of liqueurs, usually broken down into three categories: dry, sweet, and blanc.
+The Basic Profile: Vermouth refers to a broad range of liqueurs, usually broken down into three categories: Dry, sweet, and blanc.
 Dry vermouth is tart and herbaceous while sweet vermouth is rich and spiced, and blanc is sort of a combination of the two, with slightly citrusy flavors.
-It's made from 75% wine, grape juice, and alcohol.
-Fun fact, the Coca-Cola recipe is a nonalcoholic derivative of vermouth.
-They range from 16% to 22% ABV.
+It's made from 75 percent wine, grape juice, and alcohol.
+Fun fact, the Coca-Cola recipe is a non-alcoholic derivative of vermouth.
+They range from 16 percent to 22 percent ABV.

 The Cocktail Recipe to Try: For classic Americano made with vermouth, follow this recipe from Salt and Wind.

-The Basic Profile: Made from bitter almonds, this sweet Italian liqueur is commonly drunk on its own as a dessert drink, though it's also a popular mixer, too.
+The Basic Profile: Made from bitter almonds, this sweet Italian liqueur is commonly enjoyed on its own as a dessert drink, though it's also a popular mixer, too.
 Although it's known to taste a lot like a sweet and bitter almond paste (kind of like marzipan), it's often made from apricot pits, which give it a cherry-like flavor.
-It can range from 20% to 40% ABV depending on the brand.
+It can range from 20 percent to 40 percent ABV depending on the brand.

-Common Amaretto Cocktails: Alamaba Slammer, Amaretto Sour, and Godfather
+Common Amaretto Cocktails: Alabama Slammer (made popular in the 1970s, featuring orange juice and gin), Amaretto Sour, and Godfather

 The Cocktail Recipe to Try: Follow this recipe from Honestly Yum for an Amaretto sour that uses a cask-strength bourbon to balance out the sweetness of the almond-based liqueur.

-The Basic Profile: This popular orange liqueur gets its name from being distilled three times, which also means it's strong, sweet, and clear.
-It's made from dried orange peels.
-Cointreau is arguably the best brand of high-end liqueurs.
-The ABV ranges from 10% to 40%.
+The Basic Profile: This popular orange liqueur—made from dried orange peels—gets its name from being distilled three times, which also means it's strong, sweet, and clear.
+Cointreau, for example, is one of the most recognizable triple sec brands as far as high-end liqueurs goes.
+The ABV ranges from 10 percent to 40 percent.